TEDxAuckland/tedx-auckland-site/src/_posts/2014-07-16-urzila-carlson--the-accidental-comedian-.md

 Ten Questions with Urzila Carlson

-1. What is your favorite word?<br>Yes.
+1. What is your favourite word?<br>Yes.

-2. What is your least favorite word?<br>No.
+2. What is your least favourite word?<br>No.

 3. What turns you on?<br>A clean house, time, good humour, a summer’s breeze, sunset and good wine.